matthewchungcodefresh/argo-hub/README.md

 ### Hub file system Structure
 The main folder of the Argo Hub repository is `workflows` <br>
-Each folder represents a workflowTemplate (group of templates), and appears as a unique item in the main list of the argo hub site <br>
+Each folder represents a workflowTemplate (group of templates), and appears as a unique item in the main list of the Argo Hub site. <br>

 * The file names are important, and it is important to follow the file naming conventions defined.